-As we look to transition back to-in person learning starting January 19, I wanted to share some information with you that will make our transition safe and smooth.
-In order to obtain this goal, we ask that you read through all of the information, and reach out to any administrator if you have questions or need clarification.
+As we begin Phase 4 In-Person Learning starting Tuesday, March 30, I want to remind you of some important information that will make our transition safe and smooth.
+With more people in the building, it is imperative that all guidelines and protocols are followed.
+Please read through the information and reach out to any administrator if you have questions or need clarification.

 Health and Safety

-Our focus continues to center around the safety and welfare of our students, staff, and community, and we have taken many measures to keep everyone safe while still maintaining a strong focus on learning and academic achievement.
-All safety procedures must be followed by anyone entering the building.
+Our focus continues to center around the safety and welfare of our students, staff, and community.
+We have taken many measures to keep everyone safe while still maintaining a strong focus on learning and academic achievement.
+All safety procedures must be followed by anyone entering the building or on campus.
 We also ask that everyone practice preventive behaviors outside of school.
 Doing so will support a safe return to school and help us keep our building open to in-person learning.
 For additional information, link to the Back Together BVSD Reintroduction page.

-A student WILL NOT be permitted to enter the building if their parent or guardian has not completed the Daily Health Screener in Infinite Campus.
+A student CANNOT enter the building until their parent or guardian has completed the Daily Health Screener in Infinite Campus.
 The Daily Health Screener MUST be completed the day of entry to the building; the screener cannot be completed a day prior.
-Additionally, only the parent/guardiancan complete the Screener; students are not permitted to complete the screener on their own.
+Additionally, only the parent/guardian can complete the Screener; students are not permitted to complete the screener on their own.
 Boulder High School cannot assist parents with completing the screener on site.
-Please refer to the following letter from our school nurse, Eileen Chacon, for further information about health guidelines and for a link to the screener: BHS School Nurse Letter to the Community.
+Please refer to the letter from our school nurse, Eileen Chacon, for further information about health guidelines and a link to the screener: BHS School Nurse Letter to the Community.

 You can also link to the Student Daily Health Screener from the quick links menu on the Boulder High website.